Privatehive/gcp-hosted-github-runner/README.md

 ```

 > [!IMPORTANT]
 > After a successful initial setup you should remove the `runner_webhook_config` output because it prints the webhook secret(s).
-Also make sure that the Terraform state file is stored in a safe place (e.g. in a [Cloud Storage bucket](https://cloud.google.com/docs/terraform/resource-management/store-state)).
+Also make sure that the Terraform state file is stored in a safe place (e.g. in a private [Cloud Storage bucket](https://cloud.google.com/docs/terraform/resource-management/store-state)).
 The state file contains the webhook secret as plaintext.

 #### 2. Configure GitHub webhook